DiEM25 meets in Conway Hall, London, 28 January 2017.

 Varoufakis was concerned to point out that these ideas were just some of that need to be taken out into the real world where real people discuss their real needs.
 What’s needed, in his mind, is a New Deal.
 He asked the meeting to remember that Roosevelt’s New Deal was designed to address fear and the fear of fear.
 Consequently, he felt we must come out of this meeting with a determination to get together to put forward very realistic, moderate proposals for what can be done tomorrow to fund a Universal Basic Dividend, social housing and a jobs programme.

 Varoufakis offered this as a small example of what could be done now.
 He reminded us that the Bank of England has been printing money now for many years in order to refloat the financial sector, buying, in other words the debt of the financiers.
 Now, if instead of that, he asked us to imagine what would happen if we had a Public Investment Bank, like the Post Office used to have (the Post Office Savings Bank) issuing bonds?
 The Bank of England could buy them and then that money could go directly into research and development into, for example, green energy.
 This he said was one simple practical proposal that could be part of a New Deal for Britain which could address the syndrome of TINA (There Is No Alternative).
 He pointed out that we don’t need a socialist revolution before we can offer an alternative, in fact, the Bank of England could do it almost immediately in conjunction with a Public Investment Bank that could be created within six months.
 So, he asked, “Why are we not doing it?”
 In his mind the rage of people must be directed at the question of “why are we not doing that which we could do today within the capitalism we have?
-Not create socialism but in order to stabilise the society we have and address basic human needs.”
+Not to create socialism but in order to stabilise the society we have and address basic human needs.”

 Varoufakis felt that if the discussion is about what can be done in Britain today — forget Brexit, forget what we want the European Union to be — in order to address these basic needs then he trusts that it will be very, very simple to bring Europe back into the conversation.
 Because, when you start thinking about the three basic needs in Britain suddenly it becomes automatic to link this to the importance of a similar deal for France, for Germany and for Europe.
 It becomes clear — as the Greens realise in connection with climate change — that you cannot properly deal with important matters on your own; there has to be an alliance between all these countries implementing similar policies.

-Varoukais said that the proposal he is putting on the table of this meeting is for a New Deal for the UK based on four or five areas where we can develop simple, moderate common-sense policies that will appeal to all people, without any mention of Brexit, the EU, Europe or even DiEM.
+Varoukais said that the proposal he is putting on the table of this meeting is for a New Deal for the UK based on four or five areas where we can develop simple, moderate common-sense policies that will appeal to all people, without any mention of Brexit, the EU, Europe or even DiEM25.
 He felt that once we start such a conversation then we will create the political infrastructure for people from Labour, for people who are progressive Conservatives, for people from the Greens, for independents who are disillusioned, for those who are not currently politically involved.
 His hope is that when we are no longer just in Conway Hall but everywhere, then the discussion about Europe will return in a civilised way which allows people to avoid the false binary opposition that exists between official remain and Brexit.

 Varoufakis began to conclude with a point about popularism.
 He did not believe it was possible to be both a democrat and a popularist; democratic popularism is for him a contradiction in terms.
 In his definition “popularism is the tactic of promising all things to all people without meaning any of them in order to usurp popular consent and then turn it against the people.”
 Varoukakis emphasised that this was why he was a democrat and insisted that we in DiEM25 should be in the business of putting the demos back into democracy.
-He acknowledge that do this we needed to become popular but not at the expense of embracing popularism.
+He acknowledged that to do this we needed to become popular but not at the expense of embracing popularism.
 He added that the UK manifesto must, therefore, include very simple ideas about how to put the demos back into British democracy.

-he reminded the meeting that Burkean Tories talk about restoring sovereignty to the British Parliamentary system and he thought “we needed to adopt that, to steal it from them because it’s a fantastic idea.
+Lastly, he reminded the meeting that Burkean Tories talk about restoring sovereignty to the British Parliamentary system and he thought “we needed to adopt that, to steal it from them because it’s a fantastic idea.
 But they will not do it, only we can do it because they don’t want to do it.
 They are really popularists, using the language of democracy in order to deny it to anyone except themselves.
 They want democracy for the rich, for those who are in surplus, and deny democracy to those they considered discarded, morally defective and therefore poor.
 It is essential that we restore that and we introduce constitutional proposals in the UK Manifesto of DiEM.”

 The meeting then broke up into four small working groups with the following themes: